AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/salesforce-modules.md

   </tr>
   <tr>
    <td>[!UICONTROL ID]</td>
-   <td>Enter or map the ID&nbsp;of the object you want to upload an attachment to.</td>
+   <td>Enter or map the ID of the object you want to upload an attachment to.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Folder]</td>